-Cleaning works have started at Letov (Letau) Jewish Cemetery in the Czech Republic in advance of the restoration of the cemetery wall at the site in Bohemia.
-The cemetery in Letov was founded at the beginning of the 18th century and is one of the oldest preserved Jewish cemeteries in north-western Czech Republic.
+Clearance work has started at Letov (Letau) Jewish Cemetery in the Czech Republic in advance of restoration work on the wall of the Bohemian site.
+The cemetery in Letov was founded at the beginning of the 18th century and is one of the oldest preserved Jewish cemeteries in northwestern Czech Republic.

-The site originally possessed a stone wall, made of a sandstone reddish tint.
-Only vestiges of it remain today.
-In order to preserve the historical appearance of the cemetery, the ESJF is constructing a new stone wall to replicate the original material.
+The site was originally surrounded by a sandstone wall with a reddish tint.
+However, only vestiges remain today.
+In order to keep the site’s appearance historically consistent, the ESJF is constructing a stone wall which will replicate the original material.

-The project is being undertaken in collaboration with our local partner Federation of Jewish Communities in the Czech Republic http://www.fzo.cz/en/.
+The project is being undertaken in collaboration with our local partners, the Federation of Jewish Communities in the Czech Republic (http://www.fzo.cz/en/).
 The new wall should be completed by the end of the year.